How to Qualify

 Homeowner Applicants must have a need, the ability to pay and the willingness to partner.
 They must also:

-- be a legal resident of the United States
+- Be legal resident of the United States

-- be a resident of Indian River County for at least one year (or work in IRC)
+- Have lived and worked in Indian River County for at least one year

-- have an income based on the income guidelines listed below (see chart)
+- Household income must fall within the income guidelines listed (see chart)

 *number of individuals